EXPRESSCLUSTER/Cluster-Set/doc/ECX_2_cluster_one_shared_disk.md

 1. Test

-## Script detail
+## Details of the script to set in custom monitor resource
-	- This script configures genw on all 4 nodes and starts it.
+- Run this script on all four nodes.
-	- Check the status of your cluster first
+- At first, check the status of own cluster.
-	- If there is no FO group running in its own cluster, check the status of other clusters.
+- If there is no FO group running in the cluster, check the status of other clusters.
 - If there are no FO group running in other clusters, try to start FO group in order to the priority.
 - Make sure that the FO group is always running on one of the four nodes.
-	- Priority is server 1 , server 2, 3, 4
+- Priority is server 1 , server 2, 3, 4.
 - If FO group cannot be started on server 1, try to start on server 2.
 If FO group cannot be started on server 2, try to start on server 3.

 ## Testing
 - Stop group